Evolutionary Psychology

 Online therapy with BetterHelp

-If you are experience mental health challenges that seem too difficult to handle on your own, a therapist can help you face and overcome them.
+If you are experiencing mental health challenges that seem too difficult to handle on your own, a therapist can help you face and overcome them.
 You can talk to a licensed counselor at BetterHelp for support with your mental health issues.
 After you're paired with a suitable counselor based on your answers to a simple questionnaire, you can start therapy online.

 Online therapy can be an effective tool for treating a wide range of mental health disorders.
-One study compared the efficacy of online therapy in comparison to traditional face-to-face interventions.
+One 2008 study compared the efficacy of online therapy to traditional face-to-face interventions.
 Researchers found no differences between the two, providing “strong support for the adoption of online psychological interventions as a legitimate therapeutic activity.”

 Takeaway